alexjvr1/R.temp/mtDNA_LabBook.md

     Data -> Define Sequence sets
         *And now you can select the individuals in the different groups

-To calculate haplotype diversity
+To calculate haplotype diversity & nucleotide diversity (Pi)
+    -Calculate polymorphism data (Overview -> Polymorphism data)

+    - I'm using the haplotype diversity (with SD)
-To calculate nucleotide diversity
+    - And nucleotide diversity (with SD)
 ```